cinar/indicator/volatility/README.md

 BollingerBandWidth represents the configuration parameters for calculating the Bollinger Band Width.
 It measures the percentage difference between the upper band and the lower band.
 It decreases as Bollinger Bands narrows and increases as Bollinger Bands widens.

-During a period of rising price volatity the band width widens, and during a period of low market volatity band width contracts.
+During a period of rising price volatity the bandwidth widens, and during a period of low market volatity bandwidth contracts.

 ```
 Band Width = (Upper Band - Lower Band) / Middle BollingerBandWidth